nicolaNovello/nicolaNovello.github.io/_news/announcement_1.md

 related_posts: false
 ---

-"A Unified Framework for Diffusion Model Unlearning with f-Divergence" accepteed at ICML 2026!
+"A Unified Framework for Diffusion Model Unlearning with f-Divergence" accepted at ICML 2026!